OGTrizzy/html-css-course-assignment-OGTrizzy/README.md

 this project was for everything i learned at the start and put to the test on how well i could get it done.

+## Features
+- shopping cart: you can add and remove items from shopping cart and it will show total value of items
+- mimicking a website movie vendor

 ## Getting Started

 ### Installing